AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-configure-deploy-split-and-merge.md

 In order to perform a split-merge operation, you must declare the sharded tables and reference tables that you want to have moved.
 This is accomplished with the **SchemaInfo** API.
 This API is in the **Microsoft.Azure.SqlDatabase.ElasticScale.ShardManagement.Schema** namespace.

-1. For each sharded table, create a **ShardedTableInfo** object describing the table's parent schema name (optional, defaults to "dbo"), the table name, and the column name in that table that contains the sharding key.
+1. For each sharded table, create a **ShardedTableInfo** object describing the table’s parent schema name (optional, defaults to “dbo”), the table name, and the column name in that table that contains the sharding key.
-2. For each reference table, create a **ReferenceTableInfo** object describing the table's parent schema name (optional, defaults to "dbo") and the table name.
+2. For each reference table, create a **ReferenceTableInfo** object describing the table’s parent schema name (optional, defaults to “dbo”) and the table name.
 3. Add the above TableInfo objects to a new **SchemaInfo** object.
 4. Get a reference to a **ShardMapManager** object, and call **GetSchemaInfoCollection**.
 5. Add the **SchemaInfo** to the **SchemaInfoCollection**, providing the shard map name.